Introduction to Design: Practice and Appreciation

 Technical requirements for taking the course:

 This course does not require students to have any prerequisite experience in design and graphic design software.
-However, it is essential that students have moderate digital devices such as a desktop computer, laptop or Ipad/tablet as this course is delivered online and requires network and graphic design software.
+However, it is essential that students have moderate digital devices such as a desktop computer, laptop, or Ipad/tablet as this course is delivered online and requires a network and graphic design software.
 It is also necessary to equip a webcam and microphone for online meetings and video recording.
 It is recommended to have a high-speed internet connection.
-Using handsets and smartphones are not suitable for this course as they only provide limited functions and access.
+Using handsets and smartphones is not suitable for this course as they only provide limited functions and access.

 There is no requirement for purchasing design software in this course, textbooks are available for purchase and are also available in the York library.
 Some additional costs may occur if students choose to use commercial-based design tools.